- This exceptionally beautiful wasp is notable for its blue and black sheen.

 - Wasps will always be found searching for their prey in different locations including grass, the underside of leaves, barks, twigs, fecal matter, spider webs, and compost heaps.

-- Wasps are active and eat much frequently during warmer months.
+- Wasps are active and eat much more frequently during warmer months.
 The number of insects preyed upon by wasps is higher during the warmer months.

-- These organisms will tend to feed on protein very often to sustain growth and development, compared to their adult counterparts.
+- These organisms tend to feed on protein very often to sustain growth and development, compared to their adult counterparts.

 - From a logical perspective, it makes sense for wasps not to target mosquitoes mainly because mosquitoes do not have any protein content (larvae) in them.

-- However, wasps would their spend time and energy to hunt for small caterpillars and spiders such as crab spiders for more nutritious food.
+- However, wasps would spend time and energy to hunt for small caterpillars and spiders such as crab spiders for more nutritious food.